mfcaicedo/gesApp/README.md

 It allows you to create observables that automatically track and update state changes.
 MobX offers a more intuitive programming model compared to Redux, as it eliminates the need for explicit actions and reducers.
 MobX works well with React Native and can be integrated using the mobx-react library.

+## Routing and navigation
+1. React Navigation: React Navigation is a widely-used navigation library for React Native that offers a comprehensive set of navigation patterns and customizable navigators.
+It provides stack navigation, tab navigation, drawer navigation, and more.
+React Navigation is highly flexible, easy to configure, and supports both iOS and Android platforms.
+2. React Native Navigation: React Native Navigation is a native navigation library that uses platform-specific navigation APIs, providing a seamless and performant navigation experience.
+It offers smooth transitions and deep linking capabilities.
+React Native Navigation is well-suited for complex apps with demanding navigation requirements.